Trump ends temporary protected status for 200,000 Salvadorans in U.S.

-The Washington Post first reported the news.
-The El Salvadorans will have until September of 2019 to seek permanent residency in the United States or risk deportation.
+The Salvadorans will have until September of 2019 to seek permanent residency in the United States or risk deportation.

 The months before then "will provide time with individuals with TPS [temporary protected status] to arrange for their departure, or if eligible, to do the necessary paperwork to remain in the United States," a senior administration official told reporters on a call previewing the announcement.